-Technology courses teach and develop a wide range of skills such as practical skills, problem solving, independent study, creativity, communication, risk taking, teamwork, innovation and time management, all highly prized by employers.
-They teach pupils to apply IT, numeracy, and literacy and science skills to real world problems and give anyone useful skills for life.
+Technology courses teach and develop; practical skills, problem solving, independent study, creativity, communication, risk taking, teamwork, innovation and time management, all highly prized by employers.
+They teach pupils to apply IT, numeracy, and literacy and science skills to real world problems and develop useful life skills.